Standards for Gas Meter Installation

 7) The Village shall have the right and option to demand changes, removal, or replacement of any pipe, fixture, or apparatus which is considered to be faulty, inadequate, or hazardous, provided, however, that this provision shall not obligate the Village in any way or manner.
 The Village shall have the right to refuse or discontinue gas service without notice to its customers if the Village finds any apparatus or appliance in operation which would be detrimental or hazardous to the efficient operation of the existing facilities.
 [Ref.
 VOM Ord.
 8-2-10 (G)]

-8) Temporary service (e.g. for construction) is not permitted.
+8) Temporary service (e.g. for construction) is not permitted in residential construction.
 All piping, appliance valves and vent piping must be in place before a final pressure test will be allowed and final connection to the meter set is made.

 9) Customer-owned yard lines (e.g.: yard lights, gas grills, pool heaters, etc.); Shall be installed by use of standard installation procedures as outlined in the "National Fuel Gas Code", also identified by National Fire Protection Association #54 and ANSI Z223.1.

 a.
 It must be only used in a below-ground application (installed with #12 copper trace wire).

 b.
 All connections must be made below-ground, PE pipe cannot terminate aboveground.

 c.
 Polyethylene pipe must meet the ASTM D 2513 standard.

 Pressure Testing Of Customer Piping